Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 Subtotal material + labor cost just for added fascia: $0.6.

 Okay, let’s stop right here.
-As energy efficient home architects, we have our bias in Favor of SIPs and also an unfair SIP advantage, because the panels priced are less than the fiberglass’s R-49 and what do we see?
-The SIP solution is nearly $20,000 more than conventional fiberglass with scissors trusses over a 4,000 sf roof.
-I was surprised to see this, because I really like SIPs; they offer tighter construction and eliminate venting of the attic space, which I do not like.
+As energy efficient HOME ARCHITECTS ®, this firm has abias in Favor of SIPs and also an unfair SIP advantage, because the panels priced are less than the fiberglass’s R-49 and what do we see?
+The SIP solution is nearly $20,000 MORE than conventional fiberglass with scissors trusses over a 4,000 sf roof.
+The firm was surprised to see this, because they really like SIPs; they offer tighter construction and eliminate venting of the attic space, which the firm does not like.
 However, the fiberglass with scissors roof trusses appears to deliver higher R value for about half the cost of the insulation + associated components.
 Hmmm.

-Okay, let’s continue with our energy efficient home architects study:
+Okay, let’s continue with the energy efficient HOME ARCHITECTS ® study:

-Roof System 3: Cellulose + Roof Trusses (by energy efficient home architects):
+Roof System 3: Cellulose + Roof Trusses :

 • Cellulose R-49 loose fill dry, 15.08” thick : $3.17/sf (cost includes material + labor).